johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 shadow the Vital Layout and switch it to using a more basic/default footer.

-The `vital-layout` package has already been shadowed in Vital DS template so add 'Layout.ts' to the folder so you now have `/packages/{my-package}/src/shadow/@bodiless/vital-layout/Layout.ts`.
+The `vital-layout` package has already been shadowed in Vital DS template so add 'Layout.ts' to the folder and you now have `/packages/{my-package}/src/shadow/@bodiless/vital-layout/Layout.ts`.

 and add the following code: